Sorting by

 Merits: PCP offers flexibility, lower monthly payments, and the option to upgrade to a new car at the end of the term.
 It’s suitable for borrowers who prefer lower monthly costs and do not necessarily want to own the car at the end of the agreement.

 Drawbacks: The balloon payment to purchase the car outright can be substantial.
-Additionally, there are mileage limits and potential charges for excess wear and tear, which can add to the cost if not adhered to.
+Additionally, mileage limits and potential charges for excess wear and tear can add to the cost if not adhered to.

 Hire Purchase (HP)

 Merits: HP agreements are simple, with fixed monthly payments that make budgeting easier.
-There is no large final payment, and once the agreement is completed, the borrower owns the car.
+There is no large final payment; once the agreement is completed, the borrower owns the car.

 Drawbacks: Monthly payments under an HP agreement are generally higher than those of a PCP because you are paying off the car’s entire value.
 Additionally, because the finance is secured against the vehicle, failing to keep up with payments could result in the car being repossessed.

 Mis-Selling Issues: As with PCP, the potential for mis-selling arises from undisclosed discretionary commissions paid to car dealers.
-The borrower could pay more than expected if these commissions are not clearly explained.
+If these commissions are not clearly explained, the borrower could pay more than expected.
 Claims of mis-selling have been brought against some lenders where the total cost of the HP agreement was not fully disclosed.

 UK Lenders Offering HP: Major lenders offering HP agreements include Zopa, Hitachi Capital (now Novuna), and Black Horse.
 Car dealers are often the intermediaries who sell these finance products, and they may receive commissions that are not always disclosed to the borrower, raising potential mis-selling concerns.